jtpio/music-globe/README.md

 This is a visualization of **artists events locations** on a 3D globe.

 Search for an artist or a band to see where they've been.
-Bar height and color are relative **per artist**: the more often an event happened at a place, the higher the bar is.
+Bar height and color are relative **per artist**: the more often a concert happened at a place, the higher the bar is.

 Both past and upcoming events are displayed.